 Our findings suggest several conclusions.
 Most importantly, direct coding of institutions and surveys asking identical questions do not capture the same information, suggesting they should not be used interchangeably.
-This result represents a significant conceptual challenge for applied work on party characteristics - does the bulk of extant research address perceptions of party rules or institutional relationships within parties?
+This result represents a significant conceptual challenge for applied work on party characteristics-does the bulk of extant research address perceptions of party rules or institutional relationships within parties?
 In particular, it is important to try to untangle respondent error from the potential that these data measure two different things: de jure and de facto selection mechanisms.
 Survey measures appear to capture a more local understanding of candidate selection.
 Survey respondents often emphasize the importance of local elites or membership at large, even when their institutional selection rules say their national party has final selection power.
 This may reflect the distinction between de facto mechanisms and formal rules.
 But the data are more consistent with the possibility that respondents are unduly swayed by idiosyncratic experience.
 Indeed, answers to the objective questions on the PIREDEU survey show that many respondents lack knowledge about their party's formal selection mechanisms.
 This calls into question theories that link selection mechanisms to purposeful behavior by candidates.
 Thus, while candidate surveys may provide insight into what motivates particular candidates, researchers should avoid using such surveys to measure party institutions.

 We have little reason, based on what we have seen here, to expect candidate surveys to provide information about formal institutions that correspond to resource-intensive expert coding of party statutes.
-Of course, neither process - surveying candidate nor expert-coding statutes - is likely to accurately capture aggregate de facto candidate selection mechanisms, something that is perhaps impossible without significant fieldwork.
+Of course, neither process-surveying candidate nor expert-coding statutes-is likely to accurately capture aggregate de facto candidate selection mechanisms, something that is perhaps impossible without significant fieldwork.

 Becoming more specific, there are several prominent EU literatures potentially affected by differences in selector perceptions.
-In particular, it is more difficult to infer the theoretical meaning often assigned to defection behavior if selectors vary based on de facto perception.
-The most obvious is the large literature on legislative responsibility and whipping in the European Parliament (Hix, 2002, 2004; Hix et al., 2007) and elsewhere (Carey, 2009).
-If legislators have varying perceptions of the identity of their selectorate differing from formal institutions, making claims about the meaning of their defections may become difficult.
-For example, some legislators could be following the preferences of a perceived de facto local or regional selectorate when they defect from national parties in the EP.
-Rather than a sign of disloyalty, a major divergence from their domestic selectorate in search of an explanation, defection from de jure party leaders could instead represent highly loyal behavior to de facto selectors.
-Beyond whipping, EU voting literatures as diverse as policy importance (Klüver and Spoon, 2015), career path (Meserve et al., 2009), or institutional learning in new EU members (Lindstädt et al., 2012) all posit that voting defection from national parties or EU groups indicates loyalty differences between those groups.
+The most obvious is the large literature on legislative responsibility and whipping in the European Parliament (Hix 2002, Hix 2004, Hix, Noury & Roland 2007) and elsewhere (Carey 2009).
+If legislators have varying perceptions of the identity of their selectorate, differing from formal institutions, making claims about the meaning of their defections may become difficult.
+Beyond whipping, EU voting literatures as diverse as policy importance (Klüver & Spoon 2013), career path (Meserve, Pemstein & Bernhard 2009), or institutional learning in new EU members (Lindstädt, Slapin & Vander Wielen 2012) all posit that voting defection from national parties or EU groups indicates loyalty differences between those groups.
 Our results, however, could instead suggest voting defections reflect intraparty disagreements between selectors or, alternatively, the manifestation of idiosyncratic MEP ignorance.

 Overall, we caution researchers to carefully distinguish between de facto and de jure institutions when studying party rules.
-Surveys like PIREDEU remain useful, provided that researchers posit hypotheses that tap de facto perceptions or personal experience with institutions rather than de jure rules - a common behavioral goal if we want to explore how individuals form attitudes or inform decision-making.
+Surveys like PIREDEU remain useful, provided that researchers posit hypotheses that tap de facto perceptions or personal experience with institutions rather than de jure rules-a common behavioral goal if we want to explore how individuals form attitudes or inform decisionmaking.
 Yet substantial non-response, and the large degree of disagreement within parties call into question whether candidate surveys effectively measure even de facto mechanisms.
 This is an outstanding question that requires additional research.
 By contrast, institutional codings measure the rules but may not capture either reality or candidate perceptions.
-It is, therefore, incumbent on researchers to make sure that their theoretical framework matches the types of data that they use.
+It is therefore incumbent on researchers to make sure that their theoretical framework matches the types of data that they use.